krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

    ef = get_sizing_function_from_segy(fname, bbox,
-       domain_extension=250, # domain will be extended by 250-m on all three sides padstyle="edge", # velocity will be extends from values at the edges of the domain ...
+       domain_extension=250, # domain will be extended by 250-m on all three sides padstyle="edge", # velocity will be extended from values at the edges of the domain ...
    )